Grothendieck-Serre in the quasi-split unramified case: The Grothendieck--Serre conjecture

 \m The case when $R$ is $1$-dimensional, that is, a discrete valuation ring, was settled by Nisnevich in \cite{Nis82}, \cite{Nis84}, with corrections and a generalization to semilocal Dedekind rings by Guo in \cite{Guo20}.
 Subcases of the $1$-dimensional case (resp.,~of its semilocal generalization) appeared in \cite{Har67}, \cite{BB70}, \cite{BT87} (resp.,~\cite{PS16}, \cite{BvG14}, \cite{BFF17}, \cite{BFFH19}).

-\m The case when $R$ is Henselian was settled in \cite{BB70} and \cite{CTS79}*{6.6.1}.
-For such $R$, one may test the triviality of a $G$-torsor after base change to the residue field, so one may choose a height $1$ prime $\fp \subset R$ for which $R/\fp$ is regular, apply Nisnevich's result, and induct on $\dim R$.
+\m The case when $R$ is Henselian was settled in \cite{BB70} and \cite{CTS79}*{Assertion~6.6.1}.
+For such $R$, one may test the triviality of a $G$-torsor after base change to the residue field, so one may choose a height $1$ prime $\fp \subset R$ for which $R/\fp$ is regular, apply the Nisnevich result, and induct on $\dim R$.